-• The prospective roommate will have to submit an application and PMI must approve the person PRIOR to them moving into the property.
-You can obtain applications at the PMI office.
+The prospective roommate will have to submit an application and PMI must approve the person PRIOR to them moving into the property.
+You can obtain applications at PMI Mile High Screening.
 If PMI denies the applicant, they cannot move into the property.
 If approved, you and the approved applicant must sign new rental/lease agreements.
+Fees will apply to add a new tenant to the lease.